ncahill89/EIVmodels/README.md

 # Requirements

-  - The package requires the installation of the JAGS software which you can download JAGS from [here](https://sourceforge.net/projects/mcmc-jags/).
+  - The package requires the installation of the JAGS software.
+You can download JAGS from [here](https://sourceforge.net/projects/mcmc-jags/).

 # Getting started